bgamari/ghc-wiki-import/phabricator.md

 ```

+which submits the `HEAD` commit to Phabricator and use your SSH public key to push a branch to the GHC Differentials [
-which submits the HEAD commit to Phabricator. `arc` will then respond with the revision number and a URL where you can visit your change.
+repository](https://phabricator.haskell.org/diffusion/GHCDIFF/).
+If you have not added an SSH key you can skip pushing the branch with the `--skip-staging` flag. `arc` will then respond with the revision number and a URL where you can visit your change.